Amazon Fire TV Cube Review 2021

 Bottom line: Amazon Fire TV Cube is a serious streamer

-Fire TV Cube is the upgrade to Amazon’s original Fire TV streaming device (R.I.P.), and the bigger/squarer brother to the Fire TV Stick.
-It’s also one of the most futuristic and feature-rich streamers we’ve reviewed, and the first to challenge our love for Roku (that’s a big deal around here).
+Fire TV Cube is the upgrade to Amazon’s original Fire TV streaming device (R.I.P.), and the bigger/squarer brother versus the Fire TV Stick.
+The Fire TV Cube is also one of the most futuristic and feature-rich streamers we’ve done a review on, and the first to challenge our love for Roku (that’s a big deal around here).

 It’s more expensive than most other streaming devices—except for Apple TV 4K, because Apple—but Amazon Fire TV Cube could be worth it, especially if you’re into all things hands-free.
 The Cube’s Alexa voice command extends beyond just picking a show or turning up the volume: set up correctly, it can control your entire entertainment system.